 Hello!
 Thank you for dropping by and checking out the studio here at Cornerstone Therapies.
-My name is Jenny Walker, and I have been a qualified therapist since 1999 and have successfully run Cornerstone Therapies from 2004.
+My name is Jenny Walker, and I have been a qualified therapist since 1999 and have successfully run Cornerstone Therapies since 2004.

 My level 6 degree in Advanced Clinical Massage was achieved through the Jing School of Massage.
-Rachel Fairweather, the Yoda of anatomy and massage, was my inspiration through the five years I was under their tutelage.
-When you are at Cornerstone Therapies, you will experience their core teachings of heat, fascia release, massage, trigger point work, stretching and teaching.
+Through the five years, I was under their tutelage, Rachel Fairweather, the Yoda of anatomy and massage, was my supervising lecturer.
+At Cornerstone Therapies, you will experience their core teachings of heat, fascia release, massage, trigger point work, stretching and teaching.

 You will learn about your body here; you are not passive in your journey to improved health.

 My original studies were with Guildford College of technology, and when asked, I always advise those seeking to start massage therapy as a career to look at their local colleges.
 These vocational diplomas are vital to building the cornerstones of your practice and knowledge, and as you can work while you learn, you gain crucial tacit and experiential knowledge.